lucawen/adb-perm/README.md

 ### Documentation
 You need to have adb and aapt installed in your system to this work.
+The script itself dont need any extra pip library.

 Connect you device to you system and enable usb debugging mode.